DIVERSITY, EQUITY & INCLUSION

 • Daniels has established an Indigenous Inclusion Committee that will focus on our long-term and ongoing commitment to Truth & Reconciliation.

-• Across the organization, we are actively engaging Indigenous Peoples, communities, organizations, and businesses to incorporate Indigenous voices in all areas of our business including, but not limited to: Indigenous landscape design firms, caterers, consultants and artists – including Philip Cote, Kris Nahrgang and Bekah Brown, and continue to seek new opportunities for collaboration with Indigenous Peoples across all areas of our business.
+• Across the organization, we are actively seeking collaborative opportunities with Indigenous Peoples, communities, organizations, and businesses to incorporate Indigenous voices in all areas of our business including, but not limited to: Indigenous landscape design firms, caterers, consultants and artists

 • Daniels is committed to ensuring Indigenous Peoples have equitable access to jobs through our inclusive hiring practices and partnerships with Indigenous recruitment services.